Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Usefulness Of These Two Return Macros
 _____________________________________

-The definition of the ``wooper_return_state_result`` and ``wooper_return_state_only`` macros is actually quite simple; they are just here to structure the method implementations (helping the method developer not mixing updated states and results), and to help ensuring, in debug mode, that methods return well-formed information: an atom is then prepended to the returned tuple and WOOPER matches it during post-invocation, before handling the return, for an increased safety.
+The definition of the ``wooper_return_state_result`` and ``wooper_return_state`` macros is actually quite simple; they are just here to structure the method implementations (helping the method developer not mixing updated states and results), and to help ensuring, in debug mode, that methods return well-formed information: an atom is then prepended to the returned tuple and WOOPER matches it during post-invocation, before handling the return, for an increased safety.

 For example, in debug mode, ``wooper:return_state_result(AState,AResult)`` will simply translate into ``{wooper_result,AState,AResult}``, and when the execution of the method is over, the WOOPER main loop of this instance will attempt to match the method returned value with that triplet.

-Similarly, ``wooper:return_state_only(AState)`` will translate into ``{wooper_result,AState}``.
+Similarly, ``wooper:return_state(AState)`` will translate into ``{wooper_result,AState}``.

 If not in debug mode, then the ``wooper_result`` atom will not even be added in the returned tuples; for example ``wooper:return_state_result(AState,AResult)`` will just be ``{AState,AResult}``.